YuriiReshetnyk/Python_test_task/README.md

    cd Python_test_task
    ```

-3. **Create and Fill in the `.env` File:**
+3. **Change values in the `.env` File:**

-   Create a file named `.env` in the root of your project and include the following environment variables:
+The `.env` file contains essential environment variables.
+You can modify these values to your preference or keep
+the defaults provided in the example.
    ```plaintext
    # Development settings
    DEV=true